THE MEANING OF HUMAN-COMPUTER INTERACTION

 (Swedish) example being found on the net.

-In Sweden the sheer existence of The
+In Sweden the sheer existence of The Swedish Data Protection Authority allows

-Swedish Data Protection Authority allows a certain documentation and understanding of the complexity in
+a certain documentation and understanding of the complexity in correcting some

-exceeding HCI) required for correcting wrong information that in belonging to a
+for correcting wrong information that in belonging to a database can in a short

-database can in a short time lead to multiple consequences, which in turn have
+time lead to multiple consequences, which in turn have to be corrected manually where

-is a brainy question and is hard to define.
-The difficulties are comparable to
+hard to define.
+The difficulties are comparable to the earlier example (above)

-the earlier example (above) about the client of an Internet operator with the
+about the client of an Internet operator with the difference that they may have

-difference that they may have serious juridical and economic dimensions.
+serious juridical and economic dimensions.

 Example